TARADevOps/tsuki-webshop/README.md

 ### Who are we ?

-We are Techwise Technologies and we are proudly open sourced.
+We are Techwise Technologies and we ♥  open source.